Idaho Commission for LibrariesAddress: 325 W State St., Boise, ID 83702

 - Grant Application

-This year's School Library Access Mini-Grant application process is closed.
-Watch for a new grant cycle winter of 2016/2017.
+This year's School Library Access Mini-Grant application process is now open.

 - Participating Libraries 2016-2017